jasonish/evebox/doc/api.rst

    At this time only the 's' unit is support for seconds.

+   This paramet is not allowed with ``min_ts`` or ``max_ts``.

+.. option:: min_ts

+   Specify the minimum timestamp for the range of the query.
+Alerts occurence on this or after will be included.

+.. option:: max_ts

+   Specify the maximum timestamp for the range of the query.
+Alerts occurring before or on this time will be included.

 .. option:: tags

    A list of tags that events must, or must not have.
 Tags are